Pinkas Synagogue: 19th century to modern times

-Permanent Exhibition
+Permanent exhibition

 On the first floor of the synagogue there is an exhibition of pictures drawn by children in the Theresienstadt Ghetto.
 Children drew them during lessons led by Friedl Dicker-Brandeis (1898–1944), a painter, who studied at Bauhaus, Weimar.
 Dicker-Brandeis's experience from Bauhaus influenced the conception of her drawing lessons in Theresienstadt.
 She encouraged children to express themselves in drawing, to grapple with their grim experiences from the ghetto, as well as to capture their memories from home and dreams about the future.
 Their pictures therefore offer wide-ranged testimony about the daily reality of the ghetto and about individual children.
 Most of the children, as well as Friedl Dicker-Brandeis, were murdered in Auschwitz.
 The only witnesses of their lives, their drawings, "survived" because Dicker-Brandeis hid them in Theresienstadt before her deportation to Auschwitz.
 After the war about 4,500 pictures were handed over to the Jewish Museum in Prague.

-Beside activities of the Museum, Pinkas Synagogue serves also the religious community.
+Beside activities of the museum, Pinkas Synagogue serves also the religious community.

+The Faces of the Victims of the Shoah

+Projection of photographs of Shoah victims in the form of video mapping onto the mikveh of the synagogue is freely visible every evening except Fridays and Jewish holidays from Široká Street.
+The start and end of the projection is variable with regard to the time of sunset throughout the year.
+It lasts 2.5 hours in the winter months, but is shortened to 45 minutes in the summer (due to later sunset times).

+Digital extension of the Pinkas Synagogue

+The digital extension of the exhibition is available through an information kiosk inside the synagogue and a web interface.
+The electronic database contains the names of individual victims, including their portraits, if the images are available to the museum.
+The database also makes it possible to search for the location of the names of individual victims on the walls of the synagogue.